 Sort of like this 20 minute pumpkin ravioli, it gets rave reviews for being restaurant quality but so easy.

-If you’ve never tasted bolognese, it is a very rich meat based that has a lot of components.
+If you've never tasted bolognese, it is a very rich meat sauce that has a lot of components.
 Vegetables, broth, often times red wine.
 This recipe has no wine, just chicken broth.